dlccyes/CollegeNotes/docs/software-development/Software Engineering 101.md

 ## Design Patterns

+### Service Repository Pattern

+- service
+	- api for business logic
+	- control the data with the abstracted repositories provided with [[#Dependency Injection]]
+- repository
+	- the layer that directly touches the data
+	- each db each repository

 ### Inversion of Control

 It is a very general term.
 It literally means inversing the traditional flow of control.